hackling/morse/README.markdown

 ## Usage

-Navigate to your branch and run
+Navigate to your project directory and run

 ```
 $ morse